 The responsible parties may try to blame the victim in a fatal accident.
 After all, the person who died isn’t around to defend themselves.
 If you don’t fight back, the insurance company could succeed in paying less than you deserve.

-In the state of Florida, accident victims don’t lose their right to compensation if they share liability.
-Instead, courts and insurance companies will reduce the victim’s settlement or verdict in proportion to their percentage of fault.
-This system is called comparative negligence or comparative fault.
+In the state of Florida, accident victims don’t lose their right to compensation if they share liability — unless their share of fault exceeds 50%.
+If the portion of blame is 50% or lower, courts and insurance companies will reduce the settlement or verdict in proportion to the victim’s percentage of fault.
+This system is called modified comparative negligence or comparative fault.

 It’s important to speak with a skilled Miami wrongful death attorney if the insurance company is trying to blame your loved one.
-At Shaked Law Firm, we’ll do everything possible to downplay any allegations of shared fault.
+At Shaked Law Personal Injury Lawyers, we’ll do everything possible to downplay any allegations of shared fault.
 The less responsibility assigned to your loved one, the higher your settlement award will be.

 What Causes Most Fatal Accidents in Miami, Florida?